tiberiusbrown/Ardens/README.md

 #### `size` (Desktop only)
 Sets the initial size of the application window.
 Value should be in the format `<width>x<height>` (for example, `size=800x400`).

+#### `i` or `intscale`
+Restricts the display scaling to an integral scaling factor.
+Defaults to false for the web player, and true for all other platforms.

 ## Libraries Used

 - [SDL](https://github.com/libsdl-org/SDL) (zlib)